 The time after an accident can be stressful for you and your family.
 You could be confused, stressed, and possibly injured.
 The most important thing to do immediately after an accident is to take care of your health and focus on recovery.
-Once you are feeling more stable you may consider pursuing a personal injury claim to gain compensation for your injuries and damages.
+Once you are feeling more stable you may consider pursuing a personal injury claim, and finding a personal injury attorney to gain compensation for your injuries and damages.
 At this point, you are probably wondering if you have a case, if you can sue, and what kind of damages you could receive.
 We’ve put together a list of the most frequently asked questions surrounding personal injury claims for you below.
 If your question is not on this list, visit our Frequently Asked Questions page here.

 Generally, after an accident, you should collect evidence that shows who was at fault, as well as take photographs of the damages.
 Write down everything that occurred during and after the accident, including doctor’s visits, time lost from work, lost wages, and medical bills.
 If there were witnesses to the accident, make sure you get their names and contact information.
 Take detailed notes of any conversation you have with the other parties involved in the accident and inform them that you may file a claim for your injuries and property damage.
 For more information on the steps to take after an accident, click here.

 The answer to this question is dependent on whether you are planning to file a lawsuit against an individual, a corporation, or a government agency.
 If you are planning to file a lawsuit against an individual or a corporation, there is not a set time frame in which you have to notify the other party.
 Regardless, it is advised to take action quickly.
 Being proactive will improve the chances that the claim will resolve faster.
 This is not to be confused with the Statute of Limitations, which will be detailed below.